Locate Regions

 • Highest median value—Selects regions based on the highest median value.

 • Highest value—Selects regions based on the highest individual cell value contained within the region.
-This option ensures the best individual cells are selected.
+This option ensures that the best individual cells are selected.

 • Greatest core area—Selects regions based on the greatest core area.
 Any cell that is farther than one cell from the edge of a region is considered to be part of the core.
 The edge distance can be controlled by the analysis cell size.
 Setting a smaller cell size can increase the core area.